 Katrine became a chef in the mid-eighties.
 As an apprentice to some of the best restaurants in Copenhagen, she learnt the craft of cooking and acquired a fundamental knowledge of excellent restaurant food made from seasonal ingredients.
 This is still the foundation of her work.
 Since then she has also taken degrees in nutrition and communication, and this developed her cuisine in a more coarse and healthy direction into simple and wonderful food from the home kitchen.
 She cannot abide restaurant food that is too fatty, lacking vegetables and good, coarse elements, nor can she accept over-decorated, frivolous and farfetched food.
 Katrine loves honest food, which can be exquisite when based on produce from small producers who make their mark on the meal, just as the cook does.
 Home-cooked as well as professionally cooked meals must be genuine, and Katrine enjoys eating at places where you get wonderful taste experiences and sense the chef’s enthusiasm.

 Katrine is passionate about her work with traditional local dishes that may be in danger of disappearing, such as real smørrebrød.
 Local dishes should not become museum food.
 Traditions must be honoured, kept alive and renewed, so they can become part of meals today.
 This is a view Katrine shares with the international Slow Food Movement (www.slowfood.com and www.slowfoodcopenhagen.dk) that promotes »good, clean and fair« food.
-She is convivumleader of Copenhagen-North Zealand and a member of the International Slow Food Council representing the nordic†region.
+She was convivumleader of Copenhagen-North Zealand 2009-20015 and a is now a member of the International Slow Food Council representing the nordic region.